mihirlaldas/ticket-management-system/README.md

 admin can create users.

-localStorage implementation is pending, to save user details and ticket details
+pending - admin to close ticket